 Search in Nuxeo

 Search has always been a core feature of the Nuxeo Platform and we are committed to meet the highest standards and deliver the best user experience in that field.
 Starting from version 6.0, the Nuxeo Platform has embedded elasticsearch, one of the leading search engine technologies.
-This opened a wide range of new possibilities for users such as faceted search, fuzzy search, synonyms search, geo distance search, etc. We went further than just adding elasticsearch to the Nuxeo platform as a new standalone feature, we plugged it into our query API, security system, and UI framework and made everything configurable with Nuxeo Studio.
+This opened a wide range of new possibilities for users such as faceted search, fuzzy search, synonyms search, geo distance search, etc. We went further than just adding elasticsearch to the Nuxeo platform as a new standalone feature, we plugged it into our query API, secure content management system, and UI framework and made everything configurable with Nuxeo Studio.

 Here are a few examples of what you can now build with the Nuxeo Platform: